 We believe we have invested our cash balances conservatively and secured sufficient financing to help mitigate any near-term negative impact on our operations from adverse market conditions.
-We had \$2.3 billion of cash and equivalents as of December 31, 2017.
+We had \$2.0 billion of cash and equivalents as of December 31, 2018, and we generated approximately \$3.2 billion in operating cash flow and retired \$400 million in senior notes during 2018.
 We also have \$3.0 billion available under our revolving credit facility which, combined with our cash balance, we believe provides us with sufficient liquidity to address the challenges and opportunities of the current market.
-Given our optimism about the business outlook and projected impact of U.S. tax reform, we are actively evaluating our options and opportunities around uses of cash, which could include debt retirements, funding acquisitions and organic growth projects and return of capital to shareholders.
 For additional information on market conditions, see "Liquidity and Capital Resources" and "Business Environment and Results of Operations."